 Case management is a voluntary process administered by the UM company.
-Its medical professionals work with the patient, the patient's family, caregivers, providers, the third-party claims administrator, and the Plan Administrator or its designee to coordinate a timely and cost-effective treatment program.
+Its professionals work with the patient, the patient's family, caregivers, providers, the third-party claims administrator, and the Plan Administrator or its designee to coordinate a quality, timely and costeffective treatment program.
 Case management services are particularly helpful when the patient needs complex, costly and/or high-technology services, or when assistance is needed to guide the patient through a maze of potential providers.
-Case management is available for individuals diagnosed with sickle cell or its variants, among other conditions ([NRS 695G.174](#)).
+Case management is available for individuals diagnosed with sickle cell or its variants, see [NRS 695G.174](#), among other conditions.
+Case management is also available for a disability resulting from a mental health or substance use disorder diagnosis.